 The result is fewer people dying but also longer life expectancy, which means that as new generations are born, preceding generations are still present and the overall population size increases faster.

-Advances in technology, especially in agriculture, have led to our ability to feed population numbers that were thought to be impossible as recently as the 1960s.
+Technology advancements, especially in agriculture, have led to our ability to feed population numbers that were thought to be impossible as recently as the 1960s.
 In 1968, American biologist Paul Ehrlich wrote ‘The Population Bomb’, in which he stated that “in the 1970s hundreds of millions of people will starve to death…”.

 His theory was that population growth would outstrip our ability to feed the population and everyone would starve to death.